 In this example:

-uses this method reference to pass thegreet
+executeGreetinguses this method reference to pass thegreetmethod as aRunnabletoperformGreet.

 ‘super’ with method references

-with method references allows you to refer specifically to methods of a superclass that might have been overridden in the current class.
+Using super with method references allows you to refer specifically to methods of a superclass that might have been overridden in the current class.
 This is useful in subclass contexts where you need to invoke the superclass’s version of a method.

 Let’s consider a situation where a class overrides a method from its superclass and wants to refer to the superclass’s method version using a method reference: